Servers assembling food in the kitchen of a Five Guys

 - 'High satisfaction' score: 61%

 Pouring glasses of wine and making martinis may not be for everyone, but most bartenders tend to feel satisfied in their jobs—perhaps in part because of their interactions with customers.
-With an hourly rate of just $7.85, bartenders depend on tips to make a decent living.
+With an average hourly rate of just $14.12 as of May 2023, bartenders depend on tips to make a decent living.
+And luckily, bargoers seem to be generous: According to a July 2023 analysis of 300,000 small and medium-sized businesses by payroll provider Gusto, bartenders earn more in tips than any other service industry job, which is perhaps why they rank better than other similar positions on this list.

 #46.
 Welding, soldering, and brazing machine setters, operators, and tenders